 With plenty of wild meat options for picnics, garden parties, barbecues and simple summer suppers, there’s no need to settle for underwhelming supermarket fare.
 Whether you’re looking to impress friends and family or just want something to look forward to at the end of a hot day’s work, we’ve got some fantastic recipes and products to inspire you.

 Venison, wild boar, wild rabbit, wood pigeon and squirrel can all be sourced throughout the summer and cooked in a variety of ways, indoors or out.
-Add frozen game, such as partridge and pheasant, and you’ve got even more possibilities for wild feasting this summer.
+Add frozen game, such as partridge and pheasant, along with seasonal fish and shellfish from UK waters, and you’ve got even more possibilities for wild feasting this summer.

 Balance the lightness and freshness of salad vegetables with deep game flavours for the ultimate summer supper.
 Roast whole pheasants, partridges, rabbits or squirrels in the oven while you chop up some salad and whisk up a dressing, or poach or pan-fry breasts or venison fillets.
 Warm salads made with seasonal garden vegetables, such as green beans and broad beans, are also moreish ways to end summer days.